cpankow/uwm-astro-study-group/projects/20140624_sdss_data/README.md

 The Sloan Digital Sky Survey (SDSS) is a photometric and spectroscopic survey using a 2.5m telescope at Apache Point Observatory, New Mexico.
 The telescope has two instruments for large volume imaging and spectroscopic data.

 Photometric data exists in five bands: u, g, r, i, and z.
-Photometry exists for 357 million unique sources in ~12000 deg^2^ of sky.
+Photometry exists for 357 million unique sources in ~12000 sq.deg. of sky.